How to Become a Medical Assistant

-For example, at NWHSU the Associate of Applied Science in Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board.
+For example, at NWHSU the Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board.

 How supportive is the learning environment?

-The roles of a medical assistant make it a very hands-on profession in which you may be expected to draw blood, administer injections, perform basic lab duties, and carry out other clinical tasks.
+The roles of a medical assistant make it a very hands-on profession in which you may draw blood, administer injections, perform basic lab duties, and carry out other clinical tasks.

-Some programs leave the hands-on training for the final phase of your medical assistant education, where you’ll be interning in an actual clinical setting.
+Some programs leave all hands-on training for the final phase of your medical assistant education, where you’ll be interning in an actual clinical setting.

-Many medical assistant students find it extremely valuable to have hands-on training prior to their internship.
+However, many medical assistant students say they find it extremely valuable to have this hands-on training prior to their internship.
 That means learning important skills firsthand from faculty and practicing them in a comfortable, supportive environment.

 By practicing hands-on skills repeatedly and having faculty check your progress, you’ll likely be more confident during your clinical internship—and have a more beneficial experience.

-Be sure to ask how a program handles the clinical training of their students.
-You may want to find one that provides a hands-on laboratory where you can practice a variety of clinical skills under the supervision of helpful and easily accessible instructors.
+Be sure to ask how a program handles the instruction of hands-on skills for their students.
+You may want to find a program that provides a hands-on classrooms and laboratories where you can practice a variety of clinical and lab skills under the supervision of helpful and easily accessible instructors.

 What’s the program (and the school) like?

-Similarly, to get a feel for the campus and the life of a student, you can schedule a visit or a virtual tour.
+Also, to get a feel for the campus and life of a student, you can schedule a campus tour or view a virtual tour.

-As you research programs, be sure you inquire about things such as:
+As you research programs, be sure you inquire about important topics like the following:

 How much will it cost?

 A program in medical assisting should be as transparent as possible as it clearly lays out its fees.
-As you consider cost, be sure to consider all the other expenses that will be involved in attending.
+As you consider cost, be sure to include all the other expenses involved in attending.
 For example, how will you get to school?
 And what will the expenses be related to that travel?

-Finally, here’s an important caveat as you research programs in medical assisting: Don’t simply look for the lowest cost.
-Remember that the value you gain from attending a given program will depend a lot on how well it prepares you to be a successful professional.
+Value vs. cost.
+Here’s an important caveat as you research programs in medical assisting: Don’t simply look for the lowest cost.
+Remember that the value you gain from attending a medical assisting program will depend a lot on how well it prepares you to be a successful professional.